Rubin-unige/ros_tutorial/README.md

 rosrun assignment1_rt distance_monitor.py
 ```
 This will start both the **Python user interface** for controlling the turtles and the **distance monitor** to track their movements.

+`*Alternative Configurations*`
+The program is flexible, allowing you to mix and match the **C++** and **Python** nodes based on your preference.
+For example, you can run the `C++ User Interface` node while running the `Python Distance Monitor` node, or vice versa.
+This allows you to run the system in the configuration that best suits your workflow and testing needs.

 4. **Stopping the nodes**